SEAGLOW

 Objectives

-In the SEAGLOW project, four fishing boats are being equipped with technologies to increase energy efficiency and use of renewable energies and tested under real conditions.
+In the SEAGLOW project, four fishing boats are being equipped with technologies to increase energy efficiency, use of renewable energies and tested under real conditions.
 As part of an extensive measurement campaign, all boats will be equipped with measuring instruments to analyze the performance parameters and quantify the effect of the retrofits.
 Based on this, a life cycle analysis will be carried out in order to create a reliable database for evaluating the individual technologies in terms of economic, ecological and social aspects.

 Tasks of the CML

 The CML is contributing its expertise in the area of performance prediction and optimization of ships to the project.
-The plan is to develop software that uses driving profiles to support technology selection and system dimensioning for future conversion measures.
+The plan is to develop a software that uses sailing profiles to support technology selection and system dimensioning for future conversion measures.
 This tool is to be validated on the basis of pilot applications and then used to determine possible fuel savings and emission reductions.

 Project Consortium